About #

 In a nutshell, our mission is to establish a novel analytical approach, called Cultural Data Analytics, to further understand the nature of cultural interaction, cultural dynamics, and cultural evolution, through research in the mode of a multidisciplinary science lab, and through nurturing the associated community of practice in an exercise of intentional academic mixing.

-The CUDAN ERA Chair project for Cultural Data Analytics brings together a total of 6 postdoctoral Senior Research Fellows and 6 predoctoral Junior Research Fellows, under the leadership of the ERA Chair holder Prof. Dr. Maximilian Schich, to harness the rare high-risk/high-gain opportunity of combining multidisciplinary science, computation, and information design, with art history, cultural history, cultural media studies, and cultural semiotics, in close collaboration and co-authorship.
-The CUDAN Research Group, established in June 2020 and funded through August 2024, forms the core of the CUDAN Open Lab, which, in addition to research, functions as a forum for intellectual exchange, and as an incubator for follow-up projects, in collaboration with affiliated faculty and colleagues from three Tallinn University schools: The Baltic, Film Media, and Arts School (BFM), the School of Humanities (HUM), and the School of Digital Technology (DTI).
+The CUDAN ERA Chair project for Cultural Data Analytics brought together a total of 6 postdoctoral Senior Research Fellows and 6 predoctoral Junior Research Fellows under the leadership of the ERA Chair holder Prof. Dr. Maximilian Schich to harness the rare high-risk/high-gain opportunity of combining multidisciplinary science, computation, and information design, with art history, cultural history, cultural media studies, and cultural semiotics, in close collaboration and co-authorship.
+The CUDAN Research Group, established in June 2020 and funded through August 2024, formed the core of the CUDAN Open Lab, producing a total of 69 publications involving 103 co-authors during the project duration.
+In addition to a place of research, the Open Lab continues to function as a forum for intellectual exchange, and as an incubator for follow-up projects, in collaboration with affiliated faculty and colleagues from three Tallinn University schools: The Baltic, Film Media, and Arts School (BFM), the School of Humanities (HUM), and the School of Digital Technology (DTI).

 Beyond the local environment, the CUDAN initiative provides research fellows and PhD students with the opportunity to work closely with high-profile external partners in multidisciplinary science, cultural heritage institutions, and stakeholders in the cultural industries in Estonia, in Europe, and around the globe.
 Through its Open Lab Event series and the Cultural Analytics Conference (Dec 2023), the project also helps to nurture the broader emerging international research community.